All the important and valuable things on your farm are represented as "assets" in farmOS. Assets include Plantings, Animals, Equipment, etc.

 - Name (required) - The name of the asset.

-- Current location - This is actually not a real field.
-It is a shortcut for creating movement logs to assign asset location.
+- Location - This is actually not a real field.
+It is a shortcut for creating a log that assigns the asset to a location.
 For more information see Movements and location.

 - Photos - This field lets you attach photos to your asset.